tkhwang/readable/README.md

 ### 1. Quick and Dirty

-Before the AWS configuration, just this.
+Before the AWS configuration, use heroku.

-#### netlify

-Just connect and it will work.

 #### heroku